wjbetech/wordweb/README.md

 ## Contributing

 This is a personal project, but feedback and ideas are always welcome!
 Feel free to open an issue or reach out at wjbetech@gmail.com.

----

-_Made with love for words and the web._